 However, your compensation will be reduced in accordance with the percentage of fault assigned to you.
 If you are more than 50 percent at fault, you lose your right to recover damages.

-Even if you aren’t required to wear a helmet, not wearing one may increase your comparative fault for the accident and injuries if you suffer a head or neck injury.
+Even if you aren’t required to wear a helmet, not wearing one may increase your comparative fault for the accident if you suffer a head or neck injury.
 Such a choice would reduce how much compensation you could recover.

 How Ohio’s Auto Insurance Requirements Impact Your Claim